mcguile/AddressBook/README.md

 1. All fields must be filled to add a person or organisation.
 2. Entries do not need to be unique.
 3. A person cannot be added without their organisation existing in the database.
-4. Deleting an organisation does not delete people who work there - nulls their organisation field.
+4. Deleting an organisation does not delete people who worked there.
 5. There are no limits set on data entry size per field.
+6. All data is case-sensitive.

 To run:
 1. Download all files
 2. Execute adressBook.htm in a browser.

+Possible updates:
+1. Autocomplete organisation field
+2. Search for organisations or people
+3. Sort alphabetically
+4. Verification for updating/deleting